 Colchicine has a narrow therapeutic index, which means that the range between therapeutic and toxic doses is small,

-and in some cases they overlap.1 Acute overdose exceeding 0.5 mg/kg is usually fatal.1 Fatalities have been associated
+and in some cases they overlap.1 Acute overdose exceeding 0.5 mg/kg is usually fatal, and doses as low as 0.18 mg/kg have resulted in deaths in New Zealand.1, 6, 7

 with colchicine overdose in the Auckland region over a 15 year period, eight died.6 Four of the patients had taken an